TanyaElizabeth13/Milestone-Project-2/docs/README.md

 Some possible future features for this project include:

-- Tie ins with other Veg Head! branded content for example video content, competitions, and other games based around the same group.
+- Tie ins with other Veg Heads! branded content for example video content, competitions, and other games based around the same group.

 - Links to Veg Heads! social media and shopping sites.